 These walks have been chosen to make the most of the protected parks in Sicily, thus helping efforts to restore, waymark and maintain the paths in this remarkably unspoilt land on the edge of Europe.

 Fly at c.
 3.00pm from London Gatwick to Catania (British Airways).
 Drive to Syracuse in time for dinner.
 First of three nights on the island of Ortygia.

 Vendicari Nature Reserve, Syracuse.
 Drive south to for a walk around the salt lagoons and nature reserve at Vendicari: 5 km, c.
 1 hour 30 minutes.
 This is a mostly level walk along the sandy paths.
 Visit the Villa Romana del Tellaro, where a small but superb set of Roman mosaics depicting scenes of hunting has been beautifully restored at this former masseria.
 Return to Syracuse to see some of the highlights of sculpture and ceramics from Sicily’s Greek colonies in the excellent Archaeological Museum.

 Syracuse, Noto.
 Visit the 5th century bc Greek theatre, the stone quarries and the Roman amphitheatre in Syracuse’s Archaeological Park.
-There is a short walk exploring the Greek ruins at Palazzolo Acreide: 3 km, c.
+There is a short, easy walk exploring the Greek ruins at Palazzolo Acreide: 3 km, c.
 1 hour 40 minutes.
 Continue to Noto, one of the loveliest and most harmonious Baroque towns.

 Pantalica Nature Reserve.
-Today’s walk takes place in Pantalica: 8 km, c.
+Today’s challenging walk takes place in Pantalica: 8 km, c.
 3 hours.
 A series of paths within this spectacular reserve follow the Anapo river bed and former railway lines, or meander high along the plateaux; water levels in the river and local conditions determine the exact length of the walk.
-There is a challenging downhill section which requires sure-footedness.
+There is a difficult downhill section which requires sure-footedness.
 Drive north to Taormina, where the next four nights are spent.